michaelbourne/wp-commerce7/README.txt

 == Upgrade Notice ==

+= 1.6.2 =
+Large plugin update, create a backup before proceeding, and test all widgets on all pages afterwards.

 = 1.5.1 =
 You may need to resave existing Club Selector blocks if you've used them already.